 Financial tragedies can happen at any time and the holidays are certainly no exception.
 Your laundry machine breaks.
 Your spouse incurs a significant medical expense.
 Your car needs a major repair.
 Nearly 40% of Americans can’t cover a $400 unexpected expense, so what do you do if you’re short on cash?

 If you have good credit, then a credit card with a 0% intro APR may be one of your best options.
-However, it’s extremely important to put yourself on a plan to pay off your entire balance before your introductory period ends.
-To avoid fees or significant negative impacts to your credit, pay more than your minimum balance every month.
+However, it’s extremely important to put yourself on a plan to pay off your entire credit card balance before your introductory period ends.
+To avoid fees or significant negative impacts on your credit, pay more than your minimum balance every month.
 Although racking credit card debt is generally not a good idea, putting it on a 0% APR card is much, much better than putting it on a card that has a 20% or more interest rate.

 Effectively using your credit cards’ features and benefits can be a great way to get more from your holiday shopping.
 I think many readers will be able to get 10-15% back in savings and rewards, and those who open new cards and apply the best deals could see savings and rewards of 30% – 50% of the original price.
 Now that’s a great deal.